RajatJangra2653/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

 - Created an Azure Cosmos DB SQL API account.
 - Connected to the Azure Cosmos DB SQL API account from the SDK.
-- Performed create and read point operations on items with the SDK.
+- Created and read point operations on items with the SDK.
-- Performed update and delete point operations with the SDK.
+- Updated and deleted point operations with the SDK.

 ### You have successfully completed the lab